Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 # Bugs/Known Issues

 - I was unable to implement a modal for a user to confirm they wanted to delete a recipe before it was deleted, I was not able to get the delete button within the accordian to pull up the modal.
 As such, this feature was removed
-    - When adding the modal button to the accordian, it produced a large amount of space in each accordian item but when clicking the button it did not retrieve the modal
+    1. When adding the modal button to the accordian, it produced a large amount of space in each accordian item but when clicking the button it did not retrieve the modal
+    2. Though the feature would show further defensive programming, the delete feature still demonstrates the delete function of the database
 - Using Bootstrap's 'select' input function, I was unable to make this field required so a user is able to create or edit a recipe without choosing a category

 # Resolved Issues